vinayakkankanwadi/FCND-Controls-CPP/README.md

 #### The controller should be a proportional controller on body rates to commanded moments.
 The controller should take into account the moments of inertia of the drone when calculating the commanded moments. ####

 ```
+- Body rate controller collects the commanded roll, pitch and yaw.

-The commanded roll, pitch, and yaw are collected by the body rate controller, and they are translated into the desired rotational accelerations along the axis in the body frame.
+- These are translated into desired rotational acceleration along the axis in the body frame(momentCmd).
-This is a fairly simple control, where we mutluply the Inertia (x, y, z) components * the PQRError * kpPQR varaible.
-And that yields the momentCmd.

-momentCmd = Inertia * kpPQR * (pqrCmd - pqr);
+- Calculation:  momentCmd = I * kpPQR * (pqrCmd - pqr);

-- Simple proportional controller with error = desired body rates [rad/s](pqrCmd) – current or estimated body rates [rad/s](pqr)
 - V3F structure is used to store moments of inertia in every asis (I)
 - kpPQR is a V3F used to store proportional gains on angular velocity on all axes
+- Simple proportional controller with error = desired body rates [rad/s](pqrCmd) – current or estimated body rates [rad/s](pqr)
 ```